OfficeDev/script-lab-2017/README.md

 Finally, if you have a **question**, please ask it on <https://stackoverflow.com> instead.
 Tag your questions with `office-js` and `scriptlab`.

 <a id="contribute"></a>
-### Contribute to Script Lab
+## Contribute to Script Lab

-There are a bunch of ways in which you can contribute to Script Lab:
+There are a bunch of ways you can contribute to Script Lab:

 * File bugs & suggestions (see more in "[Report a bug, or suggest a feature](README.md#report-bug)" above).
 * Contribute new samples, or improve existing one.
 Please submit a pull request to the [office-js-snippets repo](https://github.com/OfficeDev/office-js-snippets); more info in the [README](https://github.com/OfficeDev/office-js-snippets/blob/master/README.md) of that repo.